Python-Test-Engineer/PyTest-Cookbook/docs/workshop/pytest_102.md

 They are an example of dependency injection and replace the setup/teardown features of Unit Test.

 Fixtures can thus use other fixtures.
+They are Python functions and can be the arguments of other functions.

 ### Implementation